raspberrypilearning/getting-started-scratch/en/step_6.md

 --- task ---

-`Motion`{:class="block3motion"} blocks allow you to move your sprite so it can bounce and/or spin around the Stage.
-See some of ways in which you can get your sprite moving:
+`Motion`{:class="block3motion"} blocks allow you to move your sprite so that it can bounce and/or spin around the Stage.
+See some of the ways in which you can get your sprite to move:

 --- collapse ---
 ---